 Know Airport/Custom Rules

 Okay, so you’ve decided to travel with some cash.
-But what is the cash limit to carry on international flight?
+But what is the cash limit to carry on an international flight?

 Answer: As much as you want.
 Really.
 No one cares how much money you’re bringing into or out of a country – you’ll just have to assure the authorities it’s not related to any criminal activity by filling in a few forms.